 100 Years Young: How a Historic Brand Stays Digitally Relevant

 It’s challenging for any organization to stand out in our digital world.
 But how do you make your brand’s rich history feel relevant to new audiences?
-In this session, we will explore how the League of Women Voters, a nearly 100-year-old organization, reinvigorated their brand and voice to reach a new, primarily digital audience.
-You’ll learn how to reflect a new brand and voice through your website, SEO, social media, and marketing campaigns.
-We’ll also show you how to use robust analytics to track the effectiveness of these changes so you can remain digitally relevant for years to come.
+In this session, explore how the League of Women Voters, a nearly 100-year-old organization, reinvigorated their brand and voice to reach a new, primarily digital audience.
+You’ll learn how to reflect a new brand and voice through your website, SEO, social media, and marketing campaigns, and how to use robust analytics to track the effectiveness of these changes so you can remain digitally relevant for years to come.